 8) The Blur Focus Method

-My personal favorite technique to find hyperfocal distance is fairly simple, although it comes with its own list of caveats.
-For this method, I enter live view mode at the widest aperture that my lens offers.
-I then focus the lens so that both the foreground and the background are equally blurry – that focus distance is basically the hyperfocal distance.
+One technique to find hyperfocal distance is fairly simple, although it comes with its own list of caveats.
+For this method, you can enter live view mode at the widest aperture that your lens offers.
+Then, focus the lens so that both the foreground and the background are equally blurry.
+That focus distance is basically the hyperfocal distance.

 To use this technique, follow the steps below: